domwakeling/bowles-website/CONTRIBUTING.md

 * change the title prop in the `<MonthPage>` to match the month name & year
 * change the name of the graphql query to reflect the month & year (in the above example this is `query NewsMay2018`)
 * change the regex filter to reflect the month & year (in the above example this is `/^/news/2018/may/`)

-Additionally the relevant entry needs to added in `src/data/news-data.js` (see the API information at top of that file for more information).
+Additionally the relevant entry needs to added in `src/data/news-data.js` (see the API summary at the top of that file for more information).